primer/react/contributing.md

 }
 ```

-Alternatively, you can create the component from scratch with `withSystemProps()` and pass it the same system props as the component you're rendering:
+Alternatively, you can create the component from scratch using `withSystemProps()`, and pass it the same system props:

 ```jsx
 import classnames from 'classnames'